Deforestation in Brazil: Weak non-commodities sectors

 Brazil's legacy of import substitution industrialization is reflected in an imbalance where export-oriented commodities sectors are much stronger than more domestically oriented and protected manufacturing and services: between 1996 and 2022 labor productivity in agriculture grew by 5.8% in agriculture and 2.9% in mining, while it fell by 0.8% in manufacturing, with mixed experience in services.
 Yet on the agricultural frontier in the Amazon the Jevons paradox implies that agricultural productivity growth accelerates deforestation.
 Stronger productivity gains in manufacturing and services, the more urban sectors which are critical for an urbanized population like Brazil's, would take pressure off the agricultural frontier in the Amazon.

 The COVID-19 pandemic has increased deforestation in Brazil.
 The government has been preoccupied by the global pandemic, and unchecked illegal activity has taken place.
 "The trend line is shooting upward compared to a year that was already historic in terms of a rise in deforestation," said federal prosecutor Ana Carolina Haliuc Bragança."If state entities don't adopt very decisive measures, we're looking at a likely tragedy."

 Climate change

-Climate change plays a significant role in the wildfires in the Pantanal.
+Climate change played a significant role in the wildfires in the Pantanal.